kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 CA stops all operations until the situation improves.
 If there are fewer unready nodes, but they are concentrated in a particular node group, then this node group may be excluded from future scale-ups.

+The CA scales down NotReady nodes while not in scale down cooldown and after the configured time `--scale-down-unready-time`.
+It's possible to set a per node time with this annotation `cluster-autoscaler.kubernetes.io/scale-down-unready-time: "2h"`

 ### How fast is Cluster Autoscaler?